rhosocial/yii2-user/docs/guide/usage-user.md

 If you have defined a field named `updatedAt`, you should use `$user->getUpdatedAt()` method instead.

+> Note: This attribute records the last time this user's attributes were modified and does not involve its profile.
+If you want to know the last time the profile modified, please refer to [Profile](usage-profile.md).

 ## Deregister a user

 The `deregister()` method would throw exception when user de-registration failed,